natmertens/meet/README.md

 # Meet App

 ## Overview:
 The objective of this project was to build a serverless, progressive web application using React as well as a test-driven development technique.
-The app uses the Google Calendar API to fetch upcoming events and allows users to search for upcoming web development events in their city, specify the number of events they want to see, and get event details.
+The app uses the Google Calendar API and AWS Lambda to fetch upcoming events and allows users to search for upcoming web development events in their city, specify the number of events they want to see, and get event details.
 In addition, they can view a chart displaying the number of upcoming events by city.

 ## Key Features: